mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] [[Build up light output spectrum with the MAXIQ SiPM board by changing the threshold]]
 - [ ] Check the timing of events in simulation
 - [ ] Andy will pull me into the third year project to do coincidence method for activity of a source and then do efficiency of detectors
-- [ ] Find a switch for Clint to order.
-3mm pitch.
-3 pins, through hole mounting.

 ## Completed